scaleoutsystems/fedn/test/mnist-keras/README.md

 # MNIST test project
 This classsic example of hand-written text recognition is well suited both as a lightweight test when learning FEDn and developing on FEDn in psedo-distributed mode.
 A normal high-end laptop or a workstation should be able to sustain at least 5 clients.
 The example is also useful for general scalability tests in fully distributed mode.

+> Note that this assumes that a FEDn network is running with the "keras" helper, which is set in in "config/settings-reducer.yaml" (see separate deployment instructions).
+If you are connecting against a reducer part of a distributed setup. provide a 'extra_hosts' file.

 ## Setting up a client

 ### Provide local training and test data